-- High school diploma or a recognized equivalent such as the GED. - Students must submit proof of high school graduation or a recognized equivalency certificate (GED) to the institution by providing the institution with the diploma, transcript confirming graduation, GED certificate or other equivalent documentation, a copy of which will be placed in the student file. - As part of the enrollment process, entrance testing is required for Washington residents entering degree programs.
-Enrollees take the CPAt assessment exam, and if they score below 40 in any of the three sections of the test which cover mathematics and language comprehension, it is recommended that they attend tutoring to strengthen their skills in the requisite area. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
+- All applicants will be required to submit one of the following: - 1.
+Completed Attestation regarding high school graduation or equivalency or - 2.
+Proof of High School graduation (POG) (i.e. copy of diploma or transcript) or - 3.
+Proof of a recognized equivalency certificate (GED) or other equivalent documentation. - High school seniors who are accepted on a conditional basis must sign an "Attestation Regarding High School Graduation or Equivalency" following graduation and prior to starting classes. - Applicants are informed of their acceptance status shortly after all required information is received and the applicants' qualifications are reviewed. - Upon acceptance into the school, applicants who are enrolling will complete an enrollment agreement. - Students may apply for entry at any time.
 Students are responsible for meeting the requirements of the catalog in effect at the time of enrollment. - Re-entry students are subject to all program requirements, policies, and procedures as stated in the school catalog at the time of re-entry.
 All re-entering students must sign a new enrollment agreement.